 When training is not accessible, not all employees have access to the training they need to enable the organization to function better and at a higher level.
 Accessible elearning makes it possible for all employees, regardless of whether they report a disability to reach their full potential.

 First, great question!
 Too often people, whether managers, leaders, developers, designers, or stakeholders in general commit to creating “accessible elearning” without considering how to determine when an organization’s elearning is, in fact, accessible.

-Determining whether online training is accessible can be an insanely complicated topic—how do you know that you’re doing everything that’s required?
+Determining whether online training is accessible can be an insanely complicated topic.
+It’s difficult to know, on a technical level, what you need to do.